ST. PAUL, Minn. (AP) — By wide margins, the Minnesota House has approved two bills to curb the use of certain chemicals in products made for children.

 Minnesota previously banned the chemical from plastic baby bottles and sippy cups.

-The other bill bars use of formaldehyde in food, toys and care products designed for young children.
+The other bill bars use of formaldehyde in shampoos and other care products designed for young children.

 (© Copyright 2013 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)